An integrated approach toward building more competent, confident learners

-- Unprecedented partnership with Homeschool Plus to bring Educational Therapy to homeschool students
+- An unprecedented partnership with Homeschool Plus to bring Educational Therapy to homeschool students

-- Students benefit in cognition, perception, emotions, and academics
+- Students benefit in cognition, perception, academics, and social/emotional control

 - Individual and small group therapy sessions to increase attention, processing speed, memory, oral and written skills, auditory processing & more